What is Systems for Action?

 How will my proposal be evaluated?

-Applicants will submit narrative proposals containing the project rationale, significance, approach and information about the project’s budget, staffing, collaborators and institutional support.
-Applications will be reviewed by an external review panel that includes members of the S4A National Advisory Committee and other subject matter experts.
+Applicants will submit narrative proposals containing the project rationale, significance, approach and information about the project’s budget, staffing, collaborators, and institutional support.
+Applications will be reviewed by a review panel that includes members of the S4A National Advisory Committee, S4A staff, Robert Wood Johnson Foundation staff, and subject matter experts.
 Applicants are encouraged to submit a one-page letter of intent (LOI) providing a preliminary title, a brief description of the proposed research, and a listing of the participating investigators and institutions.
 This LOI is not binding and not required, but it ensures that the program office is able to recruit reviewers with appropriate subject matter expertise to review your application thoroughly.
 See the CFP for the specific review criteria.

 What type of investigators should apply?